getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

 ## 3. Initialize and explore the dbt project

 Our data transformation projects are carried using `dbt`.
-Every personal notebook created using Jupyter Images provided by the MDP administration has its own `dbt` instance installed, along with `DP Framework` libraries and couple of other popular code editing software (like `VSCode`, `CloudBeaver` etc.).
+Every personal notebook created using Jupyter Images provided by the MDP administration has its own `dbt` instance installed, along with `DP Framework` libraries and couple of other popular code editing software (like `VSCode`).
 Because we run `dbt` as a part of larger framework, the project creation and initialization is controlled by `DP Command Line Interface` (reminder: `DP Framework` coordinates data transformation, data ingestion, CICD, pipeline orchestration and data catalog sync).

 Normally, in order to kick-off and initialize your data transformation project, you would have to run the `dp create`, the CLI script would then ask you a series of question regarding your project, dwh, schedule interval, ingestion sync etc. As an analytics engineer who went through the onboarding process you would be able to set-up the project without an effort.
-However, for this workshop we prepared a `quickstart.py` script runs these commands in a proper order and ask you some questions:
+However, for this workshop we prepared a `quickstart.py` script that runs these commands in a proper order and ask you some questions.

+To initialize your project follow the instructions:

-1. Navigate to your [JupyterLab notebook](https://jupyter-dev.hdp.home.net.pl/), click on terminal:
+1. Navigate to your [JupyterLab notebook](https://google.com), click on terminal:

     <img width="700" alt="image" src="Images/Gitlab_project_03.png" >

-2. Upload the `quickstart.py` file to the root folder.
-Note: The file will be shared on Teams channel by the workshop leaders (or you can find it on [Gitlab](https://gitlab-frontend.home.net.pl/getindataworkshops/hdp-workshops/quickstart/-/blob/main/quickstart.py)).

-3. Type the following line and replace the `<>` placeholders with your values :
+2. Type the following line and replace the `<>` placeholders with your values :

     ```
     python quickstart.py <gitlab_username> <gitlab_email> <gitlab_repository_name>
     ```

    i.e.

    ```